elgatito/script.elementum.burst/README.md

 Install the add-on and enjoy.

+Detailed documentation available at https://quasar-burst.readthedocs.io

 ### Adding / editing providers

 **Do NOT add definitions to the `definitions.json` file**, it is generated automatically by the Magnetic extraction script.

-Default fixes and overrides are located in `libs/providers/definitions.py`, and although you can edit that file directly, keep in mind that you will lose your changes on the next update.
+Default fixes and overrides are located in `burst/providers/definitions.py`, and although you can edit that file directly, keep in mind that you will lose your changes on the next update.
 You can override existing definitions by adding another file named `overrides.py` in your profile folder, ie. in